DevManSam777/puppeteer-pinger/README.md

 - `PING_INTERVAL_MIN` - How often to ping in minutes (default: 10)
 - `PAGE_WAIT_SEC` - Seconds to keep all tabs open (default: 120, ensures full spin-up)

-### Email Notifications (Optional)
+### Discord Notifications (Optional)

-Get notified when apps fail to respond:
+Get notified in Discord when apps fail to respond:

-- `SMTP_USER` - Your Gmail address
-- `SMTP_PASS` - Gmail app password (generate at https://myaccount.google.com/apppasswords)
-- `NOTIFY_EMAIL` - Email to receive alerts
+- `DISCORD_WEBHOOK` - Discord webhook URL

+**How to get a Discord webhook:**
+1. Open Discord and create a server (or use existing)
+2. Right-click a channel → Edit Channel → Integrations
+3. Click Webhooks → New Webhook → Copy Webhook URL

-If email variables are not set, the app works normally without alerts.
+If webhook is not set, the app works normally without notifications.

 ## How It Keeps Apps Alive